With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-The good news in this scenario is that now-living humans would not have to battle alien troops, endure a pandemic, survive endless natural disasters or go to work mining resources for oppressors.
-The bad news is, eventually humans will become extinct.
+The good news in this scenario is that now-living humans would not have to battle alien troops, endure a pandemic, survive endless natural disasters, or go to work mining resources for oppressors.
+The bad news is eventually humans will become extinct.

 So, how could the human race survive?
 Presumably, once a decline in the population was detected on a serious level our scientists would set out to discover the cause.
 Perhaps our understanding of genetics is already sufficient to create our own program to reverse the trends.
 Or, new programs could be implemented so that the healthiest humans could pass on their genes.

-Engineering human genetics is always a controversial subject, but in the face of extinction it may be a necessity.
+Engineering human genetics is always a controversial subject, but in the face of extinction, it may be a necessity.

-Hope for Humanity Against an Alien Oppressor
+Hope for Humanity Against an Alien Aggressor

 These are just five of the possible scenarios of how aliens will wipe out humans and invade the Earth.
-Certainly there are many more, some more hopeless than the ones in this article.
+Certainly, there are many more, some more hopeless than the ones in this article.
 Would humanity survive any of these events?

 But these aren’t the traits that make us human.
 In addition to the negative aspects of our humble race, there are many good things about us as well.
-Humans are compassionate, and will go to great lengths to protect people they don’t even know.
+Humans are compassionate and will go to great lengths to protect people they don’t even know.
 Humans are independent and will fight against injustice wherever it is found.
 Humans are tenacious and will keep swinging until the bitter end.

 Planet Earth belongs to humans and all of the animals and plants that call it home.
 But it is also the only planet in the known universe guaranteed to provide all of the resources needed for life to thrive.
-Sooner or later, it will attract the attention of alien invaders with bad intentions.
+Sooner or later, it could attract the attention of alien invaders with bad intentions.
 Will we be ready for them?

 Will they be ready for us?